 Rype is a resource that provides language learners with access to one-on-one lessons with teachers.
-It’s aimed at providing a solution for the busy learner that needs a great deal of flexibility with their study time.
+According to its advertising, you’ll be able to “Learn anytime, anywhere, on-the-go.”
 Users purchase a subscription package that contains a certain number of lessons per month.
 The lessons are 30-minutes long and are easy to schedule.

 The platform is very easy to use, but there aren’t many teacher details and lessons take place on Skype.